Routing Number: 282075028

 |72 - 83 Months||2.23%|

 |3 - 5 Months||0.91%|

 |36 - 47 Months||2.01%|

 |72 - 83 Months||2.38%|

 1APY = Annual Percentage Yield.
 All certificates are federally insured by NCUA.
-18-Month Share Certificate: To qualify for 2.35% APY, you must have an active checking or health savings account.
-Active checking/health savings account is defined as having a direct deposit of $500 or greater to the checking/health savings account, or 10+ transactions per month in the respective checking/health savings.
-59-Month Share Certificate: To qualify for 3.00%, you must open a new account with funds deposited from accounts outside of Arkansas Federal Credit Union.
-This rate does not apply to the renewal of an existing account or the use of any other funds already on deposit with Arkansas Federal Credit Union.
+11-Month Share Certificate: To qualify for 2.30% APY, you must have an active checking account.
+Active checking account is defined as having a direct deposit of $500.00 or greater to the checking account, or 10+ transactions per month in the respective checking.
 Refer to the rate schedule for full details.
 Offer and rates are subject to change without notice.
 Early withdrawal will result in decreased APY.
-Early withdrawal penalties may apply. $1,000 minimum deposit to open a share certificate account.
+Fees may reduce earnings.
+Early withdrawal penalties may apply. $1,000.00 minimum deposit to open a share certificate account.
 Membership with Arkansas Federal Credit Union is required for this offer.

 2APY = Annual Percentage Yield.
 All certificates are federally insured by NCUA.
 Refer to the fee schedule for full details.
 Offer and rates are subject to change without notice.
 Early withdrawal will result in decreased APY.
 Early withdrawal penalties may apply. $100,000 minimum deposit to open a jumbo share certificate account.

 Traditional Individual Retirement Account